 Bowdoin has no intention of intruding into the private lives of its employees; however, the College does retain the right and responsibility to expect both students and employees to conduct themselves in a manner that will not jeopardize the health and safety of others.
-Some of the drugs that are illegal under state and/or federal law include marijuana, heroin, hashish, cocaine, hallucinogens, and depressants and/or stimulants when not prescribed for medical care.
+Some of the drugs that are illegal under state and/or federal law include marijuana and other cannabis products (including, but not limited to edibles), heroin, hashish, cocaine, hallucinogens, and depressants and/or stimulants when not prescribed for medical care.

 As part of the drug-free awareness program, Bowdoin will continue to advise and inform students and employees of the dangers of drug use and abuse in the workplace.
 Upon request, Bowdoin will offer non-financial assistance to students and employees seeking treatment or rehabilitation services.
-Referrals for assistance are available from the College Counseling Service.
+Referrals for assistance are available from Counseling Services or the Employee Assistance Program.

 COUNSELING AND TREATMENT

 The Bowdoin College Counseling Service is staffed by mental health professionals trained in psychiatry, psychology, social work and counseling who are prepared to assist students experiencing difficulties related to the use of alcohol or drugs.
-The Counseling Service provides two free confidential sessions with an off-campus licensed alcohol and drug counselor to any student who thinks their alcohol or drug use may be getting out of hand.
-Students may also consult with the licensed substance abuse counselor or another clinician at the Counseling Service if they are concerned about a friend or family member’s alcohol or drug use.
-The Counseling Service staff also meets with students who are mandated for a three session alcohol and drug evaluation with a licensed alcohol and drug counselor.
-Typically, the Office of the Dean of Student Affairs initiates these referrals following a series of alcohol/drug related infractions.
-In this case, students are responsible for the evaluation fee ($300) and a report will be generated at the conclusion of the assessment that will be sent to the Counseling Service where it will remain confidential.
-Only a brief summary will be shared with the Office of the Dean of Student Affair’s to verify that a student has been evaluated and that a treatment or follow up plan is in place.
+Counseling Services provides two free confidential sessions with an off-campus licensed alcohol and drug counselor to any student who thinks their alcohol or drug use may be problematic.
+Students may also consult with the licensed substance abuse counselor or another clinician at Counseling Services if they are concerned about a friend or family member’s alcohol or drug use.
+Counseling Services staff also meets with students who are mandated for a three-session alcohol and drug evaluation with a licensed alcohol and drug counselor.
+Typically, the Office of the Dean of Students initiates these referrals following a series of alcohol/drug related infractions.
+In this case, students are responsible for the alcohol and drug evaluation fee ($300) and a report will be generated at the conclusion of the assessment that will be sent to Counseling Services where it will remain confidential.
+Only a brief summary will be shared with the Office of the Dean of Students to verify that a student has been evaluated and that a treatment or follow-up plan is in place.